amrutha1994/Machine-Stream/README.md

 4. WebSockets to fetch real time data
 5. Continous integration (GIT)
 6. Good level of modularity
+7. Tested in chrome browser
-7. Deployed and tested in Docker
+8. Deployed and tested in Docker

 ## Future Enhancements